Have a question?

 In 2019, humans emitted more than 35 billion tons of carbon dioxide (CO2) into the atmosphere by burning fossil fuels.
 It can be difficult to picture a “ton” of a gas like CO2, so let’s describe it in a few different ways.

 Imagine a cube 27 feet tall, wide, and long.
 But just in case that’s a little hard to picture, imagine a cube almost as tall, wide, and long as a telephone pole.
 That’s how much space it would take to hold a metric ton of CO2.1 (We’re going to talk in metric tons here, because that’s how scientists measure CO2.
-A metric ton is a little smaller than the American imperial ton—to be precise, it’s 1,000 kilograms—but the two are fairly comparable.)
+A metric ton is 2,204.6 lbs, and is a little bigger than the American ton’s 2,000 lbs and a little smaller than the British ton’s at 2,240 lbs —but the three are fairly comparable.)

 And remember, this is literally a ton.
 While it may not seem like a gas can weigh that much, this 27’ x 27’ x 27’ cube has the same weight as a great white shark or, well, a ton of bricks (400 bricks!)